-- Steve indicated that an asphalt overlay will not last long, as the base condition is poor. - Grinding will provide a good base and the slope/direction of runoff can be adjusted during the process. - Current quotes for stormwater work include \$34.5K for materials and \$100 for site work.
+- Steve indicated that an asphalt overlay will not last long, as the base condition is poor. - Grinding will provide a good base and the slope/direction of runoff can be adjusted during the process. - Current quotes for stormwater work include \$34.5K for materials and \$100 (is this a correct figure, that does not make sense) for site work.
 This is for a specific area of concern in the Taylor Street/Jackman Drive area. - Paving has been estimated at about \$20K for an overlay application only.